Level 1 Plumbing

 If you are a hands-on person and enjoy working with resistance materials, this course would be suitable for you.
 It will provide you with the skills and knowledge needed for a career within the plumbing industry.
 You will have the opportunity to study in our fully equipped construction facilities with well-kitted out, modern workshops.
 Working with industry standard equipment will help prepare you for employment in this industry.

 What will I learn?

-This practical course covers a range of topics including health and safety, installation, repair, and maintenance of plumbing systems, above ground drainage, pipework (copper, plastic, low carbon steel), and plumbing science.
-Your progress will be continually assessed, and you will be given detailed feedback to ensure that you are able to develop your skills effectively.
-Assessment includes practical activities with written assessments.
-As part of this course, you will have the opportunity to carry out onsite work experience to build your skills, knowledge and employability, ready for your next step.
+This highly practical course covers a range of topics such as health and safety, installation, repair, and maintenance of plumbing systems, above ground drainage, pipework (copper, plastic, low carbon steel), and plumbing science.
+As part of your course you will carry out on-site industry placement to build your skills, knowledge and employability.